Current Exhibition

 Artist Reception Saturday June 14, 2025 1-3pm

 Jeff Suchak is a contemplative fine art photographer who works in film and digital formats.
-His photography is informed by the Traditional Peoples and transcendental poets throughout history who view the landscape as sacred, entrusted as stewards and caretakes, living in partnership with the land.
+His photography is informed by the Traditional Peoples and transcendental poets throughout history who view the landscape as sacred, entrusted as stewards and caretakers, living in partnership with the land.

 As we are now witnessing climate catastrophe and disruptions around the world as regular occurrences, the resulting societal impacts are becoming more apparent.
 We are now living it.